ndemou/emar/README.md

-EMAR, Easy MAnagment of Remote tasks
+emar, Easy MAnagment of Remote tasks
 ------------------------------------

 emar helps you run a powershell function on many client-PCs and get back results (if any).
 Your function may do anything powershell can do except return back huge amounts of data.
 All in all emar is a glorified wrapper around Invoke-Command with extra logic to: